Mariensäule

 What’s the best time to visit?

-The best times to visit are early morning or late afternoon when the light is ideal for photography and crowds are smaller.
+The best times to visit are during the late spring and early autumn months, ideally in the early morning or late afternoon for fewer crowds.

 Is it wheelchair accessible?